hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 * A different price for a Virtual Good for a particular Segment.
 * A different Virtual Good award and currency reward for an Achievement depending on the player's country Segment.

-Here, we'll segment an Achievement using the two Segment Queries we built [above](#Adding Segment Queries).
+In this example, we'll segment an Achievement using the two Segment Queries we built [above](#Adding Segment Queries).

 *1.* Go to *Configurator>Achievement*.